giankdiluvi/giankdiluvi.github.io/yvr.md

 Oak Tree.
 Loafe and Great Dane at UBC.
 Grounds for Coffee (best cinnabon buns I have ever tried).

+Specialty: Oidé is the best around town in my opinion.
-Specialty: Nemesis (particularly the one in North Vancouver).
+Nemesis (particularly the one in North Vancouver) is great.
-Novella.
+Luminé in Kits has a pour over machine, which is cool.
+Their drip coffee is often good, too.
+Revolver.
+Modus.
+Prototype.
 Analog.

 **Brunch**.
 Many good options around,